jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 If you know which companies are attending, look over the list.
 Find a few that look interesting and make sure you visit their tables, but keep your eyes open for other interesting opportunities too.

-The career fair is a bit like a speed dating event.
-Everyone there knows what they're interested in.
-It can be a bit chaotic.

 Look professional.
 You don't need to dress like a lawyer, but don't look like you just rolled out of bed.
 For men, I would suggest a dress shirt and tie and possibly a sports jacket if you have one.